Owlmetry

 npm install -g @owlmetry/cli

 Requires Node.js 20+.
-The CLI ships with built-in skill files that teach your agent the full command reference and SDK integration patterns.
+Pair the CLI with the companion owlmetry-skills Claude Code plugin marketplace so your agent has the full command reference and SDK integration patterns.

-Set up OwlMetry in this project.
-Run `owlmetry skills` to get the
+Set up Owlmetry in this project.
+Load `/owlmetry-cli` to authenticate

 That's it.
-Your agent reads the skill files and takes it from there.
-The only thing you'll need to do is provide a 6-digit verification code — the agent will ask for your email, OwlMetry sends you a code, and you paste it back.
+Your agent reads the skills and takes it from there.
+The only thing you'll need to do is provide a 6-digit verification code — the agent will ask for your email, Owlmetry sends you a code, and you paste it back.
 This creates your account, generates an API key, and the agent handles the rest: creating a project, setting up an app, installing the SDK, and wiring up event tracking.

 Tip: Add this line to your project's CLAUDE.md, AGENTS.md, or whatever default instructions file your coding agent uses: